 Traveling is an amazing experience that everyone should have.
 However, whether it’s a summer spent backpacking through Europe or just a quick weekend to visit your parents in another state, nothing throws off a good diet like a trip.
-In fact, according to a survey by TripAdvisor, 29% of vacationers say they generally gain weight while traveling.
+In fact, according to one survey, 29% of vacationers say they generally gain weight while traveling.

-Though it may seem difficult to stay healthy with fast food, fine dining, and location-specific treats, there are some simple things you can do to stay healthy as you go through every part of vacationing.
+Though it may seem difficult to eat healthy with fast food, fine dining, and location-specific treats, there are some simple things you can do to eat healthy as you go through every part of vacationing.

 The Travel Part